nischalsoni02/DocScanner/README.md

 ## 🚀 Getting Started

 ### Clone this repo
-### If you want to run locally after cloning, update the fetch API URLs in App.tsx to point to your backend’s local port (eg: Replace https://docscanner-dk5o.onrender.com/api/upload  with  http://localhost:5000/api/upload).
+I have deployed my server on render : https://docscanner-dk5o.onrender.com If you want to run locally after cloning, update the fetch API URLs in App.tsx to point to your backend’s local port (eg: Replace https://docscanner-dk5o.onrender.com/api/upload  with  http://localhost:5000/api/upload).

 ### 1️⃣ Install dependencies